eparadis/cpu_foo/exec_model.md

 - execution of an illegal opcode
 - illegal memory access
 - ??? division by zero (no div opcode yet)
-- ??? stack underflow (no stack yet)
+- ??? stack underflow
-- ??? stack overflow (no stack yet)
+- ??? stack overflow
 - ??? hardware interrupt (no hardware interrupt yet)
 - ??? reading or writing to a reserved port (no ports yet)